 Shooting at 1/250 in manual mode, I have a good exposure with details in the blacks, yet I can still get a sharp image at 200mm, hand-held.

-Pros: good colors, tack sharp, good main subject, off-center composition, great patterns in petals & center.
+Pros: good colors, tack sharp, strong main subject, off-center composition, great patterns in petals & center.
 It has a greater impact.

-Cons: the grey/blue backgound at top is a little distracting, it splits the image in two sections, like an horizon.
+Cons: the grey/blue backgound at top is a little distracting, it splits the image in two sections, like an horizon line.

 This image could be printed vertical or flipped into a horizontal print.
-Its versatile and it would make a nice print – perhaps its a gallery quality print.
+Its versatile and it could make a nice print.

 My Rating: Above average